-In a world where people are doing tons of research on search engines and social media before they ever get to your company, you need to understand it's not what you say about your brand; it’s what the collective wisdom of search engines and social media say about your brand.
+In a world where people are researching search engines and social media before they ever get to your company, you need to understand it's not what you say about your brand; it’s what the collective wisdom of search engines and social media say about your brand.

 How to Differentiate

 If you're looking to differentiate, it’s critical to make sure that you focus on who your core buyer personas are -- primary and secondary buyer personas -- and what they care about.
-What problem are they having or question do they want answered very early on before they even know that a company like yours exists.
+What problem do they have, or do they want to be answered very early on before they even know that a company like yours exists?
 They may not even know that your product category exists.
-They simply know they have a problem that needs to be solved.
+They know they have a problem that needs to be solved.
 They know they have a goal that they're trying to achieve.
 They have a question that needs to be answered.

 The Bottom Line

-If you want to nail differentiation, spend a lot more time understanding your buyer personas and what they care about very early on.
-Learn how you can intercept them as early as possible as a trusted advisor and subject matter expert.
+If you want to nail differentiation, spend much more time understanding your buyer personas and what they care about early on.
+As a trusted advisor and subject matter expert, learn how to intercept them as early as possible.

 How do you define differentiation for your business?
 Share your thoughts in the section for comments below.